ndsev/zserio/doc/ZserioLanguageOverview.md

 * @deprecated
 */
 ```
-The content of a documentation comment, excluding its delimiters, is parsed line by line.
-Each line is stripped
+The content of a classic documentation comment, excluding its delimiters, is parsed line by line.
+Each line is
-of leading whitespace, a sequence of asterisks (`*`), and more whitespace, if present.
+stripped of leading whitespace, a sequence of asterisks (`*`), and more whitespace, if present.
 After stripping,
 a comment is composed of one or more paragraphs, followed by zero or more tag blocks.
 Paragraphs are separated
 by blank lines.
-The text in paragraphs can contain HTML formatting tags like `<ul>`, `<li>` or `</br>` directly.
+The text in paragraphs can contain HTML formatting tags like `<ul>`, `<li>` or `</br>`
+directly.

 A line starting with whitespace and a keyword preceded by an at-sign (`@`) is the beginning of a tag.

-The following sections describe all supported tags in the documentation comments in detail.
+The following sections describe all supported tags in the classic documentation comments in detail.

 #### See Tag